josechang/sciinfo/README.md

 	instead.

-* Step 5: Check your website at "localhost:<port you set>"
+* Step 6: Check your website at "localhost:<port you set>"

+* Step 7: If you make some change of this project in your computer, run the following command to restart docker in your computer

+		sh <Django directory>/rerundocker.sh